dmiva/sic-bo-multiplayer/ReadMe.md

 # Sic Bo Multiplayer
 This is a course project in an [Evolution Scala bootcamp](https://github.com/evolution-gaming/scala-bootcamp).
 It doesn't have UI, only backend part is implemented.
-Communication with backend is possible using websocket clients such as `websocat` or special Chrome extensions.
+Communication with backend is possible using websocket clients such as `websocat` or special Chrome extensions like [WebSocket King client](https://chrome.google.com/webstore/detail/websocket-king-client/cbcbkhdmedgianpaifchdaddpnmgnknn?hl=en).

 ## Technical stack
 * Akka